Wakka Wakka language

-The Wakka Wakka language, also spelt Waga, or Wakawaka, is an extinct Pama–Nyungan language formerly spoken by the Wakka Wakka people, an Aboriginal Australian nation near Brisbane, Australia.
+The Wakka Wakka language, also spelt Waga, or Wakawaka, is an extinct Pama–Nyungan language formerly spoken by the Wakka Wakka people, an Aboriginal Australian nation near Brisbane, Queensland, Australia.
 Kaiabara/Gayabara, Nguwera/Ngoera, and Buyibara may be varieties or alternative names.

+Initiation language

+A distinct style of the language was used in male initiation ceremonies.
+Two phrases or words were given by an unitiated informant with unknown meaning., being biri buːn barung and marugung.